Wave model

 Diagram based on the wave model originally presented by Johannes Schmidt.
-In this Euler diagram, the circles are to be regarded as diachronic; that is, they increase in diameter over time, like the concentric waves on a water surface struck by a stone.
-The background represents a dialect continuum of no language boundaries.
-The circles are stable dialects, characters or bundles of characters that have been innovated and have become more stable over an originally small portion of the continuum for socio-political reasons.
-These circles spread from their small centers of maximum effectiveness like waves, becoming less effective and then dissipating at maximum time and distance from the center.
-Languages are to be regarded as impermanent sets of speech habits that result from and prevail in the intersections of the circles.
+The background represents a dialect continuum in its geographical extension.
+In this Euler diagram, the circles are to be regarded as diachronic: they start from a center and increase in diameter over time, like the concentric waves on a water surface struck by a stone.
+These circles are (bundles of) characters that were innovated originally across a small portion of the continuum, and later spread out along the social network, moving away from the center.
+Languages are impermanent sets of speech habits that result from the intersections of the circles.
 The most conservative language is represented by the area not covered by the circles.

-In historical linguistics, the wave model or wave theory (Wellentheorie) is a model of language change in which a new language feature (innovation) or a new combination of language features spreads from its region of origin, being adopted by a gradually expanding cluster of dialects.
+In historical linguistics, the wave model, or wave theory (Wellentheorie), is a model of language change in which a new language feature (innovation) or a new combination of language features spreads from its region of origin, being adopted by a gradually expanding cluster of dialects.
 Each innovation starts at a certain place, and spreads from speaker to speaker, from dialect to dialect, in the same fashion as waves on the water.

 The theory was intended as a substitute for the tree model, which did not seem to be able to explain the existence of some features, especially in the Germanic languages, by descent from a proto-language.
 At its most ambitious, it is a wholesale replacement for the tree model of languages.
 During the 20th century, the wave model had little acceptance as a model for language change overall, except for certain cases, such as the study of dialect continua and areal phenomena; it has recently gained more popularity among historical linguists, due to the shortcomings of the tree model.